Information Sharing

 4. Consent to Share Information

-Working Together to Safeguard Children includes a Myth-busting guide to information sharing that states:
+Working Together to Safeguard Children states:

 You do not need consent to share personal information.
 It is one way to comply with the data protection legislation, but not the only way.
 The UK GDPR provides a number of bases for sharing personal information.
 It is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child provided that there is a lawful basis to process any personal information required.